AlfonsoCortesN/librelane/templates/macros/README.md

-# Template project with padring
+# Template project with macro

-Before starting, it is neccesary to replace the IHP-sg13g2 configuration file with the one provided in `/ihp-sg13g2_config` to declare PDK variables that are not yet in the main branch of the PDK.

-Then copy this folder to `librelane/designs/<your_project>` and from there you can run it with `librelane config.yaml -p ihp-sg13g2`.
+Copy this folder to `librelane/designs/<your_project>` and from there you can run it with `librelane config.yaml -p ihp-sg13g2`.
 If LibreLane fails to find the pdk, add options `--manual-pdk --pdk-root <directory>`.

 Replace `test.v` with your source files and update `config.yaml` and `constraint.sdc`.
 The main variables that you might need to change are: